growingananas/react_app-with-api/README.md

 # React Todo App with API
 This React Todo App is designed to provide a user-friendly interface for managing tasks.
 The app is powered by an API client implemented in the './src/utils/fetchClient.ts' file, allowing seamless communication with the server using various methods.

+[Technologies:] HTML, SCSS, TypeScript, React
+If you want to see the page, please, click [here] (https://growingananas.github.io/react_todo-app-add-and-delete/)

 ## Error messages

 In case of any error the notification is shown with an appropriate message at the bottom: